iaulitin/iaulitin/README.md

 # Hey, I'm Ilia 👋

-I work as a Java ☕ developer for 5.5 years and have 3 years of team and tech leading experience I live in Belgrade, Serbia 🇷🇸
+I work as a Java ☕ developer for 5.5 years and have 3 years of team and tech leading experience.

+I live in Belgrade, Serbia 🇷🇸

 ## I'm used to work with